3 Reasons Why Creating Good Content Is Important

 - Hire individual writers on a freelance basis

-- Outsource a content writing company
+- Outsource to a content writing company

-Things to Consider When Creating Great Content Yourself
+Creating Good Content Yourself

 Depending on your skill level as a writer, your resources and bandwidth for finding, vetting, hiring and managing writers in-house, you’ll be able to determine which avenue best suits your business.
 Keep in mind that the typical blog post can take up to 3 hours to create, and if you’re planning on writing all the good content yourself, you may not get very far before falling behind and ultimately letting it go on the back burner.